adrian-datacamp/courses-hypothesis-testrepo/chapter3.md

 key: 7942f6cb9a
 ```

-*** =instructions
+`@instructions`

-## Exercise 1: A survey of National Federation of Independence Business (NFIB) indicates that small businesses intended to increase their hiring as well as their capital expenditures during 2017 as compared with 2016.
+## Exercise 1:

+A survey of National Federation of Independence Business (NFIB) indicates that small businesses intended to increase their hiring as well as their capital expenditures during 2017 as compared with 2016.
 Suppose that, as part of a follow-up survey by NFIB, 20 small businesses, randomly chosen from the NFIB's list of 2,100 companies, show an average hiring from 2016 equal to 3.2 new employees per firm and a standard deviation of 1.5 hires.
 A random sample of 30 small businesses taken at the end of 2017 shows an average of 5.1 new hires and a standard deviation of 2.3 hires.
 At the \alpha=0.01 level of significance, can you conclude that average hiring by all small businesses in 2017 increased as compared with 2016?

-*** =hint

-*** =pre_exercise_code
+`@hint`

+`@pre_exercise_code`
 ```{python}

 def pdf_plotter(mean,std):